brooklyn Unemployment Fraud Lawyer

 Any type of unemployment fraud can result in fines and jailtime, along with paying back what you obtained fraudulently.
 In most cases, your punishment will be restitution for what you took and a fine.
 More importantly, you could end up barred for life from receiving any more unemployment benefits.

 What to Do About Unemployment Fraud Charges

-The best decision you can make for yourself if you’re facing unemployment fraud charges is hiring a skilled lawyer who can work on your defense.
+The decision you can make for yourself if you’re facing unemployment fraud charges is hiring a skilled lawyer who can work on your defense.
 The sooner you do this, the better, as a lawyer can advise you on what to do moving forward.
 They may be able to negotiate a deal for you to get you off with only a fine and restitution, avoiding any time spent in jail.
 They can examine the case against you to see what evidence the prosecution has and if you can make the argument that you simply made an honest mistake.

 Our firm of Brooklyn unemployment fraud lawyers is here to help.
-When you contact us, we can consult with you, get your defense ready and make sure you have the best legal defense throughout your entire case.
+When you contact us, we can consult with you, get your defense ready and make sure you have the legal defense throughout your entire case.

 Mar 31, 2020